reuters-graphics/style/packages/guide/content/graphics-rig/copy-and-translation/page.md

 Translation is a first-class function of the rig.
-It's also very easy to do.
+It's also very easy to create multiple versions of your page for each locale you want to publish in.

 ## Contents